TylerGorshing/Mortgage-Calculator-1.0/README.md

 Probably the best thing I can do to improve my coding skills moving forward is getting feedback from knowledgeable people.
 Without external feedback, I don’t really know if my code is good or bad, and I don’t really know the best places to focus my efforts.
 Other than that, here are a few other areas I could improve the program.

-- Use custom classes and function definitions to help clean up redundant code
+- Don't use floats to represent currency
-- Use more comments and docstings to explain not only the different parts of the code, but also how the code works
+- Use custom classes and function definitions to clean up some redundant code
 - Make use of name spaces and global variables to better organize monthly data and cumulative data
 - Include error handling to deal with silly human behavior